MarcoStb1993/robot_statemachine/statemachine/README.md

 The setup for navigating to set goals and executing mapping behaviors or routines depends on the defined plugins and can therefore not generally be declared.

-(If you plan on using the plugins for [ROS navigation](http://wiki.ros.org/navigation) provided in the [statemachine additions package](../statemachine_additions), you need to follow the [navigation stack robot setup tutorial](http://wiki.ros.org/navigation/Tutorials/RobotSetup).)
+*Note*: If you plan on using the plugins for [ROS navigation](http://wiki.ros.org/navigation) provided in the [statemachine additions package](../statemachine_additions), you need to follow the [navigation stack robot setup tutorial](http://wiki.ros.org/navigation/Tutorials/RobotSetup).

 In general, a tool for navigation, a tool for mapping and a tool for exploration is necessary to fully exploit the robot statemachine.

 ### Run statemachine

 The statemachine's core functionality is distributed over several nodes that can simply be started with the launchfile `statemachine.launch` which requires the following arguments:
+* `update_frequency`: The update rate in Hz of the statemachine (default: 20)
+* `robot_frame`: The robot base frame (default: "base_footprint")
+* `mapping_plugin`: The plugin used for mapping (default: "statemachine::MappingState")
+* `calculate_goal_plugin`: The plugin used to calculate the next goal for exploration	 (default: "statemachine::CalculateGoalState")
+* `navigation_plugin`: The plugin used for navigation (default: "statemachine::NavigationState")
+* `autonomy_cmd_vel_topic`: The name of the command velocity topic for messages from exploration, waypoint following or simple goals (default: "/autonomy/cmd_vel")
+* `teleoperation_cmd_vel_topic`:	The name of the command velocity topic for messages from teleoperation (default: "/teleoperation/cmd_vel")
+* `cmd_vel_topic`: The name of the command velocity topic that the motor controller interface subscribes to (default: "/cmd_vel)
+* `teleoperation_idle_timer`: Time in seconds without input from teleoperation that leads to a transition to **Idle State** (default: 0.5)
+* `waypoint_routines`: List of all plugins to be used as routines for waypoints (default: [])
+* `exploration_goal_tolerance`: Distance in all directions in meters that the robot's current position can differ from an exploration goal to still count it as reached (default: 0.05)

+*Note*: The default plugins mentioned above all exist in the statemachine additions package.

+The nodes can of course be started separately though it is easier to use the launch file.

 ### Writing a plugin state

 ### Use plugin state in statemachine